vwvw25/Minority-Report-System/stages/detection_stage.md

 - **`sales_timeseries_data`** — observed sales by store × SKU × time.
 - **`demo_run_config`** — provides `run_id`.

+The detection stage assumes pre-integrated, clean sales data is available as `unified_sales_data`.
+This upstream dataset is produced by other platform components responsible for collating, deduplicating, and standardising retailer sales from brick-and-mortar stores.
+The Minority Report System does not perform ETL or data cleaning — it consumes `unified_sales_data` to construct time-series datasets (`sales_timeseries_data`) for anomaly detection.

 ---

 ## 3. Outputs